Once you are done editing, you may close this tab.

 Literature Search Summary

 This research differs from the existing body of research found in a review of relevant literature due to its focus on the integration of risk management with existing processes.
 During the review, there was no body of work that mentions incorporating risk management into the existing maintenance practices.
 In addition, transportation practitioners during multiple stakeholder engagements during the development of the NCHRP 20-123 project initiated the conversation and advocated for the need of this potential research topic.

-The purpose of the proposed research project is to develop a framework and guidance to help state DOTs on how to integrate and manage risk into maintenance practice.
+The purpose of the proposed project is to develop a guidance and prototype tool to help state DOTs assess and manage risk in maintenance practice.
 The specific research tasks to accomplish the main objective include:

 Urgency and Potential Benefits

 Risk based asset management is still at its early stage in practice.
 Risk assessment and management framework that takes climate change and maintenance practice into consideration is rarely studied.
 This is an important topic for owners to make informed decision and allocate funding more effectively at enterprise, program, and project levels.
 Guidelines and tools are immediately needed to facilitate this practice.